cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

         desc="Brief explanation of the classification and recommended action" )
 ```

-We pass in the message, author, and the channel it was posted in.
-All of these could provide relevant information.
-If a user named `dm_me_for_free_crypto` sends a sketchy message, the LLM should take the username into account.
-Same with channel.

-In `#help-channel`, if someone is struggling with a problem that requires a lot of extra help, it's totally fine for them to ask for help and offer compensation.
-It's only when someone posts exclusively in `#help-channel` saying they're looking for an AI engineer that we want to flag it.

-It's because of this contextual nuance that things look a little fuzzy, rather than the purer classification of `message -> job_posting: bool` pipeline.

 Note that there are two reasoning fields.
 This is a design choice.